joshmcgrath08/campfire-lib/README.md

 campfire-lib
 ============

-JSON bindings for Campfire (https://campfirenow.com/)
+JSON bindings for Campfire in Haskell (https://campfirenow.com/)